 Since 2011 we have collaborated with international and local partners in Kenya completing a number of successful projects.
 Building on our successes with CodePamoja and Fair Trade Software, in Q4 2018 we launch a new project – WorkPamoja.

 WorkPamoja is a new initiative, joint-funded with German developmental agency GIZ, to encourage collaboration between African and European ICT companies.
-We hope to have a website online Q1 2019.
+We will have the website online Q1 2019.
 Until then please contact us via this website for further details.

 Curious about what our developers are doing all day?
 Read our #LifeOfDevs blogs to find out!View Blog